mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

          acquired a lock or semaphore etc. then terminating it is liable to cause other processes to deadlock.

+   .. method:: kill()

+      Same as :meth:`terminate()` but using the ``SIGKILL`` signal on Unix.

+      .. versionadded:: 3.7

+   .. method:: close()

+      Close the :class:`Process` object, releasing all resources associated with it.  :exc:`ValueError` is raised if the underlying process is still running.
+Once :meth:`close` returns successfully, most other methods and attributes of the :class:`Process` object will raise :exc:`ValueError`.

+      .. versionadded:: 3.7

    Note that the :meth:`start`, :meth:`join`, :meth:`is_alive`,
    :meth:`terminate` and :attr:`exitcode` methods should only be called by the process that created the process object.